-Unskilled labor: The project estimates that there will be 300 unskilled workers.
-While the PIUs, MLF, MBEF, and DSFA might directly engage some unskilled workers for specific project tasks, contractors and subcontractors will engage the vast majority of the project's unskilled workforce.
+Unskilled labor: The project estimates that there will be 300 unskilled workers (almost fifty percent of the total labour force) While the PIUs, MLF, MBEF, and DSFA might directly engage some unskilled workers for specific project tasks, contractors and subcontractors will engage the vast majority of the project's unskilled workforce.
 The types of work these unskilled workers will perform include manual work including vegetation clearing, excavation, and related work for rehabilitation and construction activities and other activities under the project.
 The duration of the employment/engagement of these unskilled workers with the project is not known at this time.